LuisGustavoBR/linuxtips-linux-for-cloud-native/02 - Shell Survival/README.md

 rm -rf
 ```

-They can recursively remove files and directories without asking for confirmation.
+> **Warning:** They can recursively remove files and directories without asking for confirmation.

 ---